pencil2d/pencil2d.github.io/download/index.md

 - **macOS: Pencil2D can't be opened because it is from an unidentified developer**

     1. Right click on the file and press `Open`.
     2. If the app still fails to open on **MacOS 15 Sequoia**: after trying to open the application, go into Settings → Privacy & Security, scroll down to the bottom to see, '“Pencil2D” was blocked to protect your Mac.'
 Click “Open Anyway” next to this, and then see a dialog pop up.
-Finally click “Open Anyway” on the dialog and authenticate with a password if requested.
+Finally click “Open Anyway” on the dialog, and authenticate with a password if requested.

 Still having trouble?
 Please go to the [Pencil2D forum](https://discuss.pencil2d.org/c/support).